-Here are some examples of work environment benefits:
+Here are some employee benefits examples for work environment:

 Financial security benefits are additional perks offered to employees on top of a salary or bonus.
-These benefits help to add monetary value to an employee's total compensation package.
+These benefits help to add monetary value to an employee's total compensation and benefits package.

 A few examples of what financial security benefits might look like in your organisation include:

 This category of benefits includes all the benefits that go above and beyond to make a person's life easier.
 These may be different from other benefits, but they are an effective effort to distinguish yourself when hiring talents.

 With so many benefits around, how would you know which appeals the most to your current and future talents?

 According to the State of Employee Benefits report by Swingvy, these are the top 10 employee benefits that Singapore workers want but not offered by most companies.